Joker360018/jkb/README.md

 # jkb
-just saving if i messed up,
+saving if i messed up,
 which i would definetly